Atticus-Withakay/MultiSearchEngine/README.md

 - While a search is in progress shows "Searching...."
 - When complete it will be set to "Search complete at: {current time}" but will only display if there are no results!
 So UI gives feedback in the event of no results and you aren't sitting there going "Has it broken?"

-When the search button is clicked the term is passed to a background worker that kicks off each search engine search sequentially.
+When the search button is clicked the term is passed to a background worker that kicks off each search engine search in parallel.
 Once the worker is complete the display list is updated and rendered.
 Each result has a title, url, description and source telling you which engine it came from.
 Clicking on the url will open it in your default browser.

 When a search is done if a Next page link is discovered then the next button will be enabled and the user can cycle though pages.
 The same applies to the Previous page button.